Suzuki Cultus Crescent: History

 The Cultus Crescent was introduced in Japan in January 1995 and then to the global market in the first half of 1995.
 It was Suzuki's first attempt in the competitive compact segment.
 As a North American replacement for the Suzuki Cultus (Swift) sedan (the three-door hatchback remained after it was redesigned in 1995), it was built on a slightly stretched Cultus platform for improved cabin room, but otherwise sharing most of internal components with the smaller model—and marketed as a distinct model.

-The Cultus Crescent was initially available as a three-door hatchback and four-door sedan, with the SOHC belt driven 16-valve G-family engines, in 1.3- and 1.5-liter form, with power ranging from 85 to 97 PS.
-The 1.3-liter was only offered in the hatch while a 1.5-liter was only fitted to the sedan.
-Eventually, four-wheel drive was offered with the 1.6-liter variant in February 1996, basically the same engine as found in the Suzuki Escudo, with power raised to 115 PS.
-At the same time, 1.8-liter DOHC chain driven 16-valve J18A engine with 135 PS appeared, the lineup was also extended with the wagon body style, called Cultus Crescent Wagon GT.
-This was Suzuki's first station wagon (excluding kei cars), also with the same 1.6-liter, which also received the optional four-wheel drive in the wagon.
+The Cultus Crescent was initially available as a three-door hatchback and four-door sedan, with the SOHC belt driven 16-valve G-family engines, in 1.3- and 1.5-litre form, with power ranging from 85 to 97 PS.
+The 1.3-litre was only offered in the hatch while a 1.5-litre was only fitted to the sedan.
+Eventually, four-wheel drive was offered with the 1.6-litre variant in February 1996, basically the same engine as found in the Suzuki Escudo, with power raised to 115 PS.
+At the same time, 1.8-litre DOHC chain driven 16-valve J18A engine with 135 PS appeared, the lineup was also extended with the wagon body style, called Cultus Crescent Wagon GT.
+This was Suzuki's first station wagon (excluding kei cars), also with the same 1.6-litre, which also received the optional four-wheel drive in the wagon.

-In Europe, the 1.5-liter engine was not available for sale.
-The 1.8-liter engines was exclusively fitted to GTX sport model and was rated at 121 PS (EEC).
+In Europe, the 1.5-litre engine was not available for sale.
+The 1.8-litre engines was exclusively fitted to GTX sport model and was rated at 121 PS (EEC).
 A commercial van with higher roof was also available in several European countries.

-Cultus Crescent also assembled in Colombia at GM Colmotores in 1995, marketed as Chevrolet Esteem and only available as sedan with 1.3-and 1.6-liter engines.
-Suzuki also produced this car locally in Indonesia, which was launched in July 1996 as replacement of previous Cultus sedan (marketed as Esteem there) and sold as Suzuki Baleno and only available as sedan with 118 PS 1.6-liter engine and 5-speed manual transmission.
+Cultus Crescent also assembled in Colombia at GM Colmotores in 1995, marketed as Chevrolet Esteem and only available as sedan with 1.3-and 1.6-litre engines.
+Suzuki also produced this car locally in Indonesia, which was launched in July 1996 as replacement of previous Cultus sedan (marketed as Esteem there) and sold as Suzuki Baleno and only available as sedan with 118 PS 1.6-litre engine and 5-speed manual transmission.
 The Suzuki Esteem was introduced in the Philippines in 1996 and sold until 2000, and was only available as a wagon.
 Suzuki then dropped the "Esteem" name in favour of Chevrolet, who had just been returning in the Philippine-market to have at least one sedan model to compete with other popular Japanese-made sedans.